Royal Philosophical Society of Glasgow

 Research and Study Grant Programme 2017

-The Society will be inviting applications for its Research and Study Grant Programme 2017 later in the year.
+The Society invites applications for its Research and Study Grant Programme 2017.

 Grants will be available to support a broad range of research and study activities in the arts, humanities, sciences and other disciplines.
 All aspects of the costs of research and study will be considered including travel, research networking, publication or dissemination of results, course or conference fees, pump priming for more major research projects, education, training, teaching, outreach to raise awareness in young people and the public in general or otherwise promote public engagement.